 - Fresh Strawberries

 - Pear Slices

 Praline dip is one of my favorite indulgent appetizer ideas and I hope you'll indulge very soon.
 And sharing is caring, so be sure to pin this pecan praline baked brie recipe and follow me over on Pinterest.
 Thanks for reading!

 - 5 tablespoons butter

-- 1/3 cup heavy cream
+- ⅓ cup heavy cream

 - Transfer to oven and bake for about 22 minutes.
 Cheese should be melted and bubbly.

-Bring to a boil then simmer for 5 to 10 minutes, allowing sauce to thicken.
+- Bring praline sauce to a gentle boil then reduce simmer for about 10 minutes, allowing sauce to thicken.

 - Remove sauce from heat then stir in pecans.
 Set aside.

 - Once brie is finished baking, pour praline sauce over top and serve immediately.
 Enjoy carefully.